simul/simul.github.io/changelist.md

 Version HEAD
 ---
+Tue 28 May : Shader binaries lumped together in sfxb file - if -w is used in sfx.exe.
+Mon 27 May : PS4 API update and build fix.
+Mon 27 May : Delayed destruction for effects to prevent destroying in-use API objects when recompiling.
+Update skylight struct.
 Fri 24 May : Updated LightningRenderer.cpp to use MSAA.
 Updated CloudRenderer.cpp RenderRainMapTexture() and RenderCloudShadowTexture() Refined Debug Overlays due to new mono spaced font.
 Fix OpenGL cloud shadows.
 Fix rain map lookups in SFX/rain.sfx OverrideWind added back.
 Thu 23 May : Updated Rain shader using Reflection and Refraction.
 CloudRenderer.cpp split function into RenderCloudShadowTexture() and RenderRainMapTexture().
 Precipitation Regions dimension are drawn onto the rain map.
 VolumeQueryResult::rain_to_snow is updated from rain map. simul_clouds.sl split function GetRainAtOffsetKm() GetRainToSnowAtOffsetKm(). quaternion.sl quat_from_axis_angle_radians() and quat_from_axis_angle_degrees().
 Mon 20 May : QT fix